-There are many scenarios in the diesel world where the engine will need to idle a while.
-Whether you are doing a monthly inspection on a generator or a trucker waiting for your load, there are a lot of situations where you will be idle.
+There are many scenarios in the diesel world where the engine will need to idle for a while.
+Whether you are doing a monthly inspection on a generator or a trucker waiting for your load, there are a lot of situations where you will be idling.

 1. How much fuel am I wasting

 Do diesel engines use a lot of fuel when idling?
-No. they only use about a gallon an hour.
+On average, Diesel engines use about one gallon an hour.
 This amount can vary depending on the application.

 How much fuel does a diesel use at idle?
 One hour of idle time consumes around one gallon of diesel fuel.
-This can be calculated into 2.4 oz a minute.
+This can be calculated as 2.4 oz a minute.

 So, that is a lot of fuel.
 When you think about that, over time or in the larger scope of a big company, this can add up to millions of dollars wasted.

 2. What does it cost for diesel to idle?